 Post caps also come in several material choices.
 Wood used to be one of the more popular materials, but like the posts themselves, wood caps rot quickly, and they’re prone to splitting, moss growth and pest damage.
 Vinyl post caps are a better alternative, but even these will fade and become brittle after a few years because they are not particularly UV resistant.

 The best fence post caps are made from ASA resin, which is an impact-resistant plastic that offers a high level of UV resistance.
 With colors molded into the material, you won’t have to worry about fading, and the increased durability means that your deck and fence posts will be protected for a very long time.
+See our plastic fence post caps.

-More than Just Decoration
+Fence Post Caps Are More Than Just Decoration

 The end grain is the most vulnerable part of a fence post.
 In wet weather, the tops of your posts will absorb more water than any other part of the post.
 This leads to mold, mildew, moss growth and eventually rot.
 Fence post tops are also more exposed to sun and wind, which dries the wood and causes it to crack.